menu

 Occupations and Workforce

-When you are in Sabillasville, you'll notice that it is more blue-collar than most other communities in America.
-53.15% of Sabillasville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Sabillasville is a town of transportation and shipping workers, sales and office workers, and professionals.
-There are especially a lot of people living in Sabillasville who work in personal care services (12.16%), office and administrative support (9.46%), and sales jobs (7.21%).
+Sabillasville is a blue-collar town, with 43.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Sabillasville is a town of transportation and shipping workers, professionals, and sales and office workers.
+There are especially a lot of people living in Sabillasville who work in office and administrative support (13.79%), personal care services (12.64%), and management occupations (9.20%).

 Also of interest is that Sabillasville has more people living here who work in computers and math than 95% of the places in the US.